oshritshtossel/miMic/README.md

     ```python
     df = pd.read_csv("example_data/for_process.csv")
     ```
    - <u>Note:</u> `for_process.csv` is a file that contains the raw ASVs table in the required format, you can find an exmaple file in `example_data` folder.

-3. Load a tag table as CSV, such that the tag column is named "Tag".
+3. Load a tag table as csv, such that the tag column is named "Tag".

       ```python
     tag = pd.read_csv("example_data/tag.csv",index_col=0)